cwi-swat/rebel2/readme.md

 Btw, although we instructed the model checker to find a counter example within at most five steps, it returned a counter example with only 3 steps.
 This is by design.
 The model checker will always return a minimal example.
 That is, an example with the shortest trace since these are often easier to understand as they only contain the core behavior needed to demonstrate the property.

 ### Communicating State Machines
-Now that we have specified our `Account`, we can focus on the transferal of money between accounts.
+Now that we have specified our `Account`, we can focus on the transfer of money between accounts.
 We do this by specifying a `MoneyTransfer`:
 ```
 module MoneyTransfer